OPS-E2E-PPE/VBA-Docs/api/Office.TextRange2.Application.md

 ---
-title: TextRange2.Application property (Office) ms.prod: office
+title: TextRange2.Application property (Office)
 api_name:
 - Office.TextRange2.Application
 ms.assetid: 3883561f-229b-92f9-eaea-83f00ac33f06
 ms.date: 01/25/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # TextRange2.Application property (Office)

-Used without an object qualifier, this property returns an **Application** object that represents the current instance of the Microsoft Office application.
-Used with an object qualifier, this property returns an **Application** object that represents the creator of the **TextRange2** object.
+When used without an object qualifier, this property returns an **Application** object that represents the current instance of the Microsoft Office application.
+When used with an object qualifier, this property returns an **Application** object that represents the creator of the **TextRange2** object.
 When used with an OLE **Automation** object, it returns the object's application.
 Read-only.

 ## Syntax